 Straw Panama Hats for Women

-When considering the Panama hat vs fedoras, they are actually very similar, except that Panama hats are made of straw from the Jipijapa plant.
+When considering the Panama hat vs fedora, they are actually very similar, except that womens Panama hats are made of straw from the Jipijapa plant.
 Most Panama hats are natural straw color, but you can find them in white, brown, black options, too.

 Floppy Hats for Women